impostorsguides/impostorsguides.github.io/rbenv/1-y-content.md

 }
 ```

-Here we define a helper function called `version_exists`, which takes a version number as an argument and returns a boolean corresponding to whether that version has been installed in RBENV’s “versions/” directory.
+Here we define a helper function called `version_exists`, which takes a version number as an argument and returns a boolean corresponding to whether that version has been installed in RBENV's “versions/” directory.

 Last block of code: